Alif Allah Aur Insaan

-drama series that aired on Hum TV from April 25,2017 to February 13,2018.
+drama series that originally aired on Hum TV from April 25, 2017 to February 13, 2018.
 It was produced by Momina Duraid, as part of a night program all under Duraid's MD Productions and was written by Qaisra Hayat, based on her novel of the same name.
 The series was directed by Ahson Talish.
 It was also telecast on state channel PTV Home from August 2019 through 2020.
 It stars Usman Peerzada, Mikaal Zulfiqar, Kubra Khan, Ushna Shah, Shehzad Sheikh, Imran Ashraf, and Sana Fakhar.

-Alif Allah Aur Insaan revolved around five different people from five totally different backgrounds and their faith and conviction.
+Alif Allah Aur Insaan revolved around five people from five totally different backgrounds and their faith and conviction.
 It highlighted the concept of how the Creator rewards people who believe in hard work and patience.
 The series received the highest ratings and positive reviews on its premiere, and was the slot leader throughout the time that it was on air.

 Plot

 Alif Allah Aur Insaan is a story of trust, loyalty, and relationships.
 The story revolves around five different people from five totally different backgrounds and their faith and conviction.
 It highlights the concept of how the Creator rewards the people who believe in hard work and patience.

 It depicts the story of a young landlord, Shahzeb, who once saw Nazneen Malik at her sister's wedding and fell in love with her.
 Nazneen happens to be the spoiled child of Hashmat Malik.
 At the same wedding, Nazneen insults Shamu and his ensemble, who were invited by her parents to perform a dance.
 Nazi insults them for being transgenders, after which Shammu curses her so that one day she will lose all her faith.

 Meanwhile, the story depicts the life of Rani, a street beggar, who is forced to bring the money she earns to her father.
 She believes in human equality and once saved Shamu from mocking goons, which left him in love with her.
 One day, Rani comes across a beautiful place where a florist tells her about the beauty and faith of the town's well-known woman,'Nigar Begum'.
 This fascinates Rani, who constantly prays to be like her one day.
-It is revealed that Nigar Begum is a head tawaif (courtesan) who shelters homeless girls in her kotha.
+It is revealed that Nigar Begum is a head tawaif who shelters homeless girls in her kotha.

 It's revealed, in flashbacks, that Shahzeb was once forced by his friends to see Nigar Begum's Mujra dance.
 Despite going there because of his friends' insistence, Shahzeb wasn't the least bit interested, which made Nigar fall in love with him.
 He rejects her love and insults her, after which a heartbroken Nigar curses him so that one day he will be rejected in the same way.